-What does White Sky mean?
+What do you think White Sky means?

 Vampire Weekend: White Sky Meaning